jnhaas/payplug-sharp/README.rst

     PM> Install-Package Payplug

-or simply add *payplug* as a dependency of your project.
+or simply add *Payplug* as a dependency of your project.

 **Option 2)** download as a tarball: